Boof2015/astra/README.md

 ![Astra home screen](assets/Homescreen.png)

 Astra plays your local music - FLACs, MP3s, whatever your collection looks like.
-It has a native C++ DSP engine, real-time visualizers, a parametric EQ, Dolby Atmos decoding, and a UI that adapts to your music.
+It has a native C++ DSP engine, real-time visualizers, a parametric EQ, Dolby Atmos decoding, scrobbling, and a UI that adapts to your music.
 No telemetry, no accounts, no streaming.

 ## Playback

 Gapless playback with pre-buffering so albums flow the way they were intended.
-Supports MP3, FLAC, WAV, OGG, AAC, M4A, OPUS, WMA, and AIFF natively, with an FFmpeg fallback for anything else.
+Supports MP3, FLAC, WAV, OGG, AAC, M4A, OPUS, WMA, AIFF, ALAC, APE, and WavPack natively, with an FFmpeg fallback for anything else.
 Dolby Atmos multichannel decoding works without Atmos-compatible hardware.
+Bit-perfect output bypasses the OS mixer for direct hardware delivery — WASAPI Exclusive on Windows, CoreAudio HAL on macOS, ALSA hw on Linux.

 ## Visualizers